michiiii/Deathcon_Workshop/README.md

 # Finally you can search for one of the users that have been shown in the overview
 Get-CriticalPermissionsByUser -SharePermissions $permissions -UserName "Authenticated Users"
 ```

+### Detection
+I am not a detection engineed, but I can just think about placing a useless honeypot file with interesting permissions on one of the shares.
+Edit the SACL to log specific operations on that file e.g. write operations.
+And trigger an alarm.

 ## Further points not mentioned in this talk but to be considered:

  ## Legacy Protocols and Services